Future-AI-Laboratory/vision-api/Readme.md

 ![UML Diagram]()

+## **Detailed Study**

-The details study of the Potato Leaf Disease classification can be found from [google colab notebook.](https://colab.research.google.com/drive/1eGm-dgXcBwx44xw1RMopc2wlcHSF8Pfj?usp=sharing)
+We have tried to compare between the performance of the CNN models using Original and Augmented dataset.
+The detailed study of the Potato Leaf Disease classification can be found from [google colab notebook.](https://colab.research.google.com/drive/1eGm-dgXcBwx44xw1RMopc2wlcHSF8Pfj?usp=sharing)

 @sayan (fill your thought process here )